 North Fork has been very fortunate to have aid station captains who come back year after year.
 They put together their teams of people, but some may need additional help.
 Working an aid station is a great way to see how the race unfolds, and it is very rewarding to help runners who are working so hard to achieve their goals.

-Pine Valley is a hub of activity on race day from 5:15 a.m. to 9:30 p.m.
-Lots of volunteers are needed to help with the start, finish line and barbecue, as well as other logistical tasks.
+Bippy is a hub of activity on race day from 5:00 a.m. to 9:30 p.m.
+Lots of volunteers are needed to help with the start and finish line, as well as other logistical tasks.
 Shift hours are suggested, but we can be flexible.

 Mid-day shift 11:00-5:00: Volunteers work the finish line.
-And there are always other tasks that come up, like going out for more ice, shuttling finishers to their cars, and such.
+And there are always other tasks that come up, like going out for more ice, shuttling things and people out to aid stations, and such.
 It is always thrilling to watch the finishers celebrate their accomplishment.

 Late shift 3:30-9:30: More volunteers are needed mid-afternoon and into the evening to relieve the early and mid-day help.
 The barbecue closes at 8 p.m., and hands are needed to tear down and pack up.
 The last runner comes in around 9 p.m., just as it is getting dark, after which the finish area is torn down and packed up.